ccallawa/alyvix_server_doc/session_management.rst

 * **Name:**  A test case which can be found in the test case directory.
 * **Arguments:**  Arguments that can be passed to a *map* in Alyvix Robot, separated by commas.
 * **Alias:**  The name of the schedulable test case configuration.
-While this can be any string you choose (unique with respect to other test case aliases), a combination of  the test case name and an argument, or just the test case name alone, can aid understanding of dashboards and reports.
+While this can be any string you choose (unique with respect to other test case aliases), combining the test case name and an argument, or just the test case name alone, can aid understanding of dashboards and reports.

 The *screenshot settings* allow you to configure